MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-column-data.md

 - `FileName`: The name of the file
 - `FileContinuationToken`: The file continuation token to use in subsequent requests

-Based on the size of the file and the size of the block you will download, send additional requests using the [DownloadBlock Action](xref:Microsoft.Dynamics.CRM.DownloadBlock) as shown below.
+Based on the size of the file and the size of the block you'll download, send more requests using the [DownloadBlock Action](xref:Microsoft.Dynamics.CRM.DownloadBlock) as shown below.

 **Request**